 256 colors are supported with WeeChat ≥ 0.3.4.

 First check that your TERM environment variable is correct, recommended values are:

 |You may have to install package "ncurses-term" to use these values in TERM variable.|

 If you are using screen, you can add this line to your ~/.screenrc:

-If your TERM variable has wrong value and that WeeChat is already running, don’t panic!
-You can change it without restarting, thanks to script shell.py:
+If your TERM variable has wrong value and that WeeChat is already running, you can change it with these two commands (with WeeChat ≥ 1.0):